asafchoo/rainmeter/README.md

-# rainmeter
+# Rainmeter
 ESP8266 rainmeter

+# Project purpose
-Project purpose: measuring rain volume in container with US sensor and store data in firebase.
+measuring rain volume in container with US sensor and store data in firebase.

-how to upload:
+# how to upload

 need to export compiled binary from arduino IDE and opload OTA with ".../update"